yuchen170/ISC2-CC-Study-Material/Notes/Network Security/Network Security.md

 #### Other Networking Terms

-* Ethernet (IEEE 802.3) is a standard that defines wired connections of networked devices.
+* **Ethernet** is a standard that defines wired connections of networked devices.
 This standard defines the way data is formatted over the wire to ensure disparate devices can communicate over the same cables.

-* Media Access Control (MAC) Address - Every network device is assigned a Media Access Control (MAC) address.
+* **Media Access Control (MAC) Address** - Every network device is assigned a Media Access Control (MAC) address.
 An example is 00-13-02-1F-58-F5.
-The first 3 bytes (24 bits) of the address denote the vendor or manufacturer of the physical network interface.
-No two devices can have the same MAC address in the same local network; otherwise an address conflict occurs.
+The first 3 bytes (24 bits) of the address denote the vendor or manufacturer of the physical network interface. **No two devices can have the same MAC address in the same local network**; otherwise an address conflict occurs.

-* Internet Protocol (IP) Address - While MAC addresses are generally assigned in the firmware of the interface, IP hosts associate that address with a unique logical address.
+* **Internet Protocol (IP) Address** - While MAC addresses are generally assigned in the firmware of the interface, IP hosts associate that address with a unique logical address.
 This logical IP address represents the network interface within the network and can be useful to maintain communications when a physical device is swapped with new hardware.
 Examples are 192.168.1.1 and 2001:db8::ffff:0:1.

 ### Networking Models